solidboredom/constructive/README.md

-# Constructive Library: Ceate complex and simple models in OpenScad with expressive and less mathematical code
+# Constructive Library: Extends OpenScad Language for complex and complementary mechanical parts with less mathematical code.
+Offers a "Stamping"  approach to quickly create mechanical parts fitting and complementing one another.
+This is used as a replacement for Constraints known form other CAD systems

 Easily create holes from modules and overcome many Openscad's limitiations for complex models using the library's own syntax.